A massive quiescent galaxy at redshift 4.658: Methods

 \subsection{Size measurement from F210M-band imaging}

-We model the light distribution of GS-9209 in the JWST NIRCam F210M imaging data using PetroFit \cite{Geda2022}.
-We fit these PetroFit models to our data using the MultiNest nested sampling algorithm \cite{Skilling2006, Buchner2014, Feroz2019}.
+The CANDELS/3DHST team \cite{vanderwel2014} measured an effective radius, $r_e = 0.029\pm0.002^{\prime\prime}$ for GS-9209 in the HST F125W filter via S\'ersic fitting, along with a S\'ersic index, $n=6.0\pm0.8$.
+At $z=4.658$, this corresponds to $r_e=189\pm13$ parsecs.
+We update this measurement using the newly acquired JWST NIRCam F210M imaging data discussed above.
+We model the light distribution of GS-9209 using PetroFit \citesupp{Geda2022}.
+We fit these PetroFit models to our data using the MultiNest nested sampling algorithm \citesupp{Skilling2006, Buchner2014, Feroz2019}.
 We use F210M in preference to the F182M band due to the smaller AGN contribution in F210M and the fact that it sits above the Balmer break, therefore being more representative of the stellar mass present rather than any ongoing star formation.

 As our spectroscopic data contains strong evidence for an AGN, we fit both S\'ersic and delta-function components simultaneously, convolved by an empirically estimated PSF, derived by stacking bright stars.
 In preliminary fitting, we find that the relative fluxes of these two components are entirely degenerate with the S\'ersic parameters.
 We therefore predict the AGN contribution to the flux in this band based on our full-spectral-fitting result, obtaining a value of $8\pm1$ per cent.
 We then impose this as a Gaussian prior on the relative contributions from the S\'ersic and delta function components.
 The 11 free parameters of our model are the overall flux normalisation, which we fit with a logarithmic prior, the effective radius, $r_e$, S\'ersic index, $n$, ellipticity and position angle of the S\'ersic component, the x and y centroids of both components, the position angle of the point spread function, and the fraction of light in the delta-function component, which we fit with a Gaussian prior with a mean of 8 per cent and standard deviation of 1 per cent, based on our full spectral fitting result.